SigurdCole/ex3crft/README.md

 Current status:
   - test_batch.rb calls character.rb and dice_pool.rb
-  - test.batch.rb displays hard-coded test values in readable text (Essence, Personal and Peripheral motes, Intelligence, Craft, available crafting XP and known Charms)
+  - test.batch.rb displays hard-coded test values in readable text (Essence, Intelligence, Craft, available crafting XP and known Charms)
   - test_batch.rb instances test_character as a new Character using hard-coded test values
   - test_batch.rb instances test_dice_pool as a new DicePool using values from test_character
     - dice_pool.rb uses all possible Charms to the maximum extent possible (no budgeting) for a single roll
-  - test_batch.rb displays the inputs and outcomes for a single roll
+  - test_batch.rb displays the inputs and outcomes for a single roll, including crafting XP spent

 Current premises/assumptions:
   - it is generally optimal to use all Charms possible in a given roll